Snapshots (Eleanor McEvoy album): Sophie

 Sophie, the tenth track on Snapshots, has come to prominence as an anthem for those suffering from eating disorders.
-The song tells the story of a young girl, Sophie, who suffers from anorexia.
+The song tells the story of a young girl, Sophie, who has anorexia.
 Sophie has been used as the soundtrack for dozens of videos across the internet with almost a million combined viewings on YouTube.
 The videos range from Sims animations, to personal narratives, to photographs showing the effects of eating disorders.
 The videos have engendered copious comments and have created a forum for people around the world to discuss all aspects of eating disorders.

 The phenomenon of Sophie has begun to draw media attention.
 Since December 2008, McEvoy has discussed the song on the BBC Radio show Woman's Hour, has been featured in an article entitled Web Hit Touches a Chord with Anorexics in the Sunday Observer, has appeared on BBC Breakfast, and has been featured on RTÉ News.
 Most recently McEvoy was the subject of an article in the Sunday Tribune entitled McEvoy's plea to buy back hit YouTube 'anorexia' song.